What Happened to the Emergent Church?

 When I talk this way, it often comes across as criticism, but I only want what’s best for the church—that is, for us as followers of Jesus—so that the church can become more than what she presently is.
 I write about the church because I love her and want to see her reach her potential.
 I want to see the church emerge to become something grander.
 I long to see the emergent church and wish to be part of one.

 No. The impetus for the emergent church still exists.
 It’s just that we don’t hear that phrase anymore.
 Despite this, however, around the world people—who love Jesus but gave up on his church the way it’s currently practiced—are seeking out new expressions of faith community.
 They are emerging to do something new and something fresh.
 But by their very nature, we don’t hear about them.
-This is because the philosophy of the emergent church shuns self-promotion and distrusts marketing.
+This is because the philosophy of an emerging church shuns self-promotion and distrusts marketing.

 The interest in emergent churches is still there, even if the label has slipped away.
 Perhaps instead of looking for an emergent church, the better path might be to start one.Instead of looking for an emergent church, the better solution might be to start one.
 Click To Tweet